Concurrent Object Regression: Simulation studies

-To this end, we generate a random sample of size $n$ of time-varying response and predictors from the true models, where the $i^{\text{th}}$ sample is observed at $n_i$ random time points, incorporating measurement error as described in the two situations above.
-We sample the time points $T_l \overset{i.i.d.}{\sim} Unif(0,1) $ and conditionally the predictors $X_i(T_l) \overset{i.i.d.}{\sim} Beta(2,2);\ l = 1,\dots, n_i;\ i = 1,\dots n$.
-For each setting, $500$ Monte Carlo runs were executed for a combination of sample sizes $n$ and $n_i$, including both sparse and dense designs.
-For the $r^{\text{th}}$ simulation, $\hat{f}^r_\oplus(x,t)$ denoting the fitted distribution function, the utility of the estimation was measured quantitatively by the integrated squared errors,
+For each of Setting I and II, $500$ Monte Carlo runs were executed for a combination of sample sizes $n$ and $n_i$, including both sparse and dense designs.
+For the $r^{\text{th}}$ simulation, $\hat{f}^r_\oplus(x,t)$ denoting the fitted distribution function, and $f^r_\oplus(x,t)$ denoting the simulated density objects, the utility of the estimation was measured quantitatively by the integrated squared errors